andrzejlisek/TextPaint/Readme.md

 ## Appearance settings

-The settings affect the appearance of interface:
+The settings affects the appearance of interface:

 * **ColorNormal** \- Color of default background and foreground in all work modes\.